 NBA Draft Set For Thursday

 LANSING, Mich.
-(WILX) - The NBA draft will be held over one night this Thursday, two rounds, 58 players this year.
-The Orlando Magic have the first pick and say they are unsure what they will do with it.
-The Detroit Pistons choose fifth.
-Michigan State’s Max Christie is projected by some scouting services to be chosen in the second round.
+(WILX) - The two round NBA draft is set for Thursday night with 58 players due to be chosen.
+The Orlando Magic have the first pick and the Detroit Pistons will choose fifth.
+The Pistons also get the 46th overall pick in the second round.
+Michigan State freshman Max Christie is projected to be chosen by some analysts midway through the second round.

 Copyright 2022 WILX.
 All rights reserved.